Are Boudoir Photos Awkward?

 Woman playfully smiling during boudoir session

-What Happens in the First 10 Minutes of Your Session
+What Happens in the First 10 Minutes of Your Session?

 Hair and Makeup Settles Your Nerves